 We are an early-stage psychotropics contract manufacturing company focused on becoming the premier contract research, development, and manufacturing organization for the emerging psychotropics-based medicines industry.
 In August 2021, Health Canada's Office of Controlled Substances granted us a Controlled Drugs and Substances Dealer's Licence under Part J of the Food and Drug Regulations promulgated under the Food and Drugs Act (Canada), or a Dealer's Licence.
-The Dealer's Licence, which we hold through one of our wholly owned subsidiaries, authorizes us to produce, assemble, sell, provide, transport, send, deliver, import or export (through extraction or synthesis) certain pharmaceutical-grade active pharmaceutical ingredients, or APIs, used in controlled substances and their raw material precursors.
+The Dealer's Licence, which we hold through one of our wholly owned subsidiaries, authorizes us to develop and manufacture (through extraction or synthesis) certain pharmaceutical-grade active pharmaceutical ingredients, or APIs, used in controlled substances and their raw material precursors.
 Since current Canadian regulations prohibit the commercial sales of APIs and other products we intend to produce, APIs and other products we intend to produce would only be authorized for sale in Canada for clinical testing purposes in an "institution," for the purpose of determining the hazards and efficacy of the drug, and for laboratory research in an institution by qualified investigators.
 Subject to receipt of further approvals by Health Canada, our mission is to make our products and research services available to our clients for the development of medicines and experimental therapies to address certain psychiatric health disorders and other medical needs.
-We cannot guarantee that we will receive such further approvals from Health Canada, and a failure to receive such further approvals would have a material adverse effect on our business and result in an inability to generate revenue from said products and research services.
-Further, as of the date of this prospectus, we have only done limited manufacturing of psychedelics-based our products and have not generated any revenues from the sale of such psychedelics-based products.
+We cannot guarantee that we will receive such further approvals from Health Canada, and a failure to receive such further approvals would have a material adverse effect on our business and result in an inability to generate revenue from said substances.
+Further, as of the date of this prospectus, we have not manufactured any psychedelics-based products or generated any revenues from the sale of such psychedelics-based products.